maralbek/video-analytics/README.md

 This project is being developed by UBDC in partnership with Glasgow City Council.

-The following directories must be created:
+The following directories must be created alongside:

 | Directory | Description |
 |-----------|-------------|